-- We expect pupils to listen carefully to instructions in lessons.
-If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own - We expect pupils to try their best in all activities.
-If they do not do so, we may ask them to redo a task

-- If a pupil is disruptive in class, the teacher reprimands him or her.
-If a pupil misbehaves repeatedly, we isolate the pupil from the rest of the class until they calm down, and is able to work sensibly again with others - The safety of the pupils is paramount in all situations.
-If a pupil's behaviour endangers the safety of others, the class teacher stops the activity and prevents the pupil from taking part for the rest of that session - If a pupil threatens, hurts or bullies another pupil, the class teacher records the incident and the pupil is punished - If a pupil repeatedly acts in a way that disrupts or upsets others, the school contacts the pupil's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the pupil
+- We expect students to listen carefully to instructions in lessons.
+If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own. - We expect students to try their best in all activities.
+If they do not do so, we may ask them to redo a task. - If a student is disruptive in class, the teacher reprimands him or her.
+If a student misbehaves repeatedly, we isolate the student from the rest of the class until they calm down, and is able to work sensibly again with others. - The safety of the students is paramount in all situations.
+If a student's behaviour endangers the safety of others, the class teacher stops the activity and prevents the student from taking part for the rest of that session. - If a student threatens, hurts or bullies another student, the class teacher records the incident and the student is sanctioned. - If a student repeatedly acts in a way that disrupts or upsets others, the School contacts the student's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the student.